Benefits After Retirement: Do Retirees Still Need Dental Coverage?

 Consider the following senior oral health care issues:

 • Seniors often take a variety of medications that can cause dry mouth.
 A dry mouth isn’t as harmless as you may think.
 It can lead to rapid tooth decay, gum disease, and tooth loss.
 If dry mouth is a concern for you, ask your dentist to recommend solutions like moisturizing mouth rinses.
 They can help improve the pH level for a more comfortable mouth.
-Be sure the pH of the dry mouth solution is a 6.7 or higher.
+Be sure the pH of the dry mouth solution is 6.7 or higher.

 • If you use an inhaler, it’s important to rinse your mouth afterward to prevent fungal infections.